Mommy Evolution

 String art for kids is a different way for kids to look at art, have fun crafting and work on all of those fine motor skills that ultimately help with handwriting!

 There are loads of string art kits out there, and you can certainly do this without one, but we decided to try out the Klutz String Art kit.
-This post contains affiliate links.
+They’re awesome as a fine motor skills activity.

 String Art for Kids | Mommy Evolution